RetinexDual: Retinex-based Dual Nature Approach for Generalized Ultra-High-Definition Image Restoration: Experiments

 \section{Experiments}

 In this section, we present the benchmarks used in our study, the implementation settings, and the evaluation metrics employed to compare our method with state-of-the-art approaches, both qualitatively and quantitatively.
 In addition, we report the results of our ablation studies.
+Noting that more qualitative and quantitative comparative results are presented in the supplementary materials.